3ianc4/pibs-lang/README.md

-**Bibs Programming Language**
+**Pibs Programming Language**

 ##### About
 ___________________________________________________________________________________________________________________________________________________________________

-Bibs is an interpreter built with Ruby currently in development process.
+Pibs is an interpreter built with Ruby currently in development process.